Disposable Email Checker

 # Or check a bare domain

-curl https://dregs.com/api/tools/identity-check \
+curl https://dregs.com/api/tools/authenticity-check \

 -H "Content-Type: application/json" \